 The Holy Ghost Church parking lot has been designated for visitor parking during school hours.
 Volunteers and visitors to the school are asked to use this parking facility.
-Due to our close proximity to Southeastern, HGCS has issued parking decals to our families.
-Please place the decal in the lower right-hand corner of the windshield.
-All other vehicles will be towed at the owner's expense.
+Due to our close proximity to Southeastern, HGCS has issued hang tags to our families.
+Additional hang tags can be purchased for \$5.